Link2004tw/quantum-energy-contracts/docs/Contract functions.md

 }
 ```

-## getAvailableEnergy
+## getAvailableUranium

 ### Purpose and Use Cases

-Fetches the available energy (kWh) in the `EnergyContract` using `availableKWh`.
-Used to display the current energy pool, helping users determine how much energy is available for purchase.
+Fetches the available uranium (pounds) in the `EnergyContract` using `getAvailableUranium`.
+Used to display the current uranium pool, helping users determine how much uranium is available for purchase.

 ### Parameters